 The Town of Bethlehem dog park was established to provide a place for Bethlehem residents to exercise their dogs.
 It is a fenced, 1.3-acre site located within the northernmost area of Elm Avenue Park.

-The dog park can be accessed from the Delmar By-Pass Extension, one-tenth of a mile west on Route 32, or you can view the map to find your way.
+The dog park can be accessed from the Delmar By-Pass Extension, one-tenth of a mile west of Route 32.

 Parking is prohibited along the Delmar By-Pass Extension, the service roads leading to the park, and the grass areas.
 Ample parking is available at the Park 'n' Ride lot adjacent to the dog park.